Home-Based Vendors

 All food products produced by home-based vendors must include the following information:

-Two major changes under the new law include 1) how and where products can be sold and 2) the addition of requirements for food handler training.
+In 2022, Indiana passed HB 1149 which included two major changes to HBV regulations including, 1) how and where products can be sold and 2) the addition of requirements for food handler training.

 1. How or where can a home-based vendor sell products?
 Home-based vendors may now sell their product: